rexrainbow/phaser3-rex-notes/plugins/firebase/room/data-structure.md

             <userID> - userName
         # ignore room if user can not join

-        maxPeers - The maximum number of peers that can join this room.
+        maxUsers - The maximum number of users that can join this room.
         # limit the amount of users

         extra/